EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 CSS stands for Cascading Style Sheets.
 It is a language for styling HTML documents by specifying certain rules for the layout and display of elements with key value pairs.

-A CSS consists of a set of rules that defines the webpage.
+A CSS consists of a set of rules that defines the web page.
 This style sheet contains selectors and declarations.
 The selector is an HTML element, and the declaration is comprised of a property and a value surrounded by curly braces.

 ```css